sujeet-pro/v2.sujeet.pro/src/content/project/swan-design-system.md

 ---
 title: Swan Design System
 description: "Vistaprint's Design System implemented in React and is used across the company, its subsidiaries and sister companies"
-company: vistaprint
-tags:
-  - React Library
-  - Component Library
-  - Design System
 isDraft: false
+initialTocClose: false
 startDate: 2020-08-31
+endDate: 2023-05-20
+company: vistaprint
 topics:
   - web-development
   - accessibility